 Application controls refer to the transactions and data relating to each computer-based application system; therefore, they are specific to each application.
 The objectives of application controls are to ensure the completeness and accuracy of the records and the validity of the entries made to them.
-Application controls are controls over IPO (input, processing, output) functions, and include methods for ensuring that:
+Application controls are controls over IPO (input, processing and output) functions, and include methods for ensuring the following:

 - Only complete, accurate and valid data are entered and updated in an application system

 - Processing accomplishes the designed and correct task